CumulusNetworks/docs/content/cumulus-vx/VirtualBox.md

 author: Cumulus Networks
 weight: 15
 ---
-To use Cumulus VX with VirtualBox, you need to perform the following configuration:
+To use Cumulus VX with VirtualBox, perform the following configuration:

 - Create the VMs
 - Create connections between the VMs
 - Test the connections
 - Configure OSPF and FRRouting

-## Create VMs with VirtualBox
+## Create the VMs

 The following procedure describes how to create a VM in VirtualBox for each switch in the example topology (Leaf01, Leaf02, and Spine01).
 This section assumes a basic level of VirtualBox experience.